 “Maybe I wasn’t – at least not at first,” Agnes replied, “There was something she said when she was still upstairs.
 She said her son was all she had.”

-“A lot of parents say that,” Peter shrugged, hands still leaning on the porch floor, weight still tilted toward Agnes, “It’s a common response from parents that have only one child, especially when that parent is almost always alone.”
+“A lot of parents say that,” William shrugged, hands still leaning on the porch floor, weight still tilted toward Agnes, “It’s a common response from parents that have only one child, especially when that parent is almost always alone.”

 “Maybe,” Agnes said, “But the way she said it – it sounded more like she didn’t want to be alone.
 Like she never really had been alone all her life, and she couldn’t imagine how she’d survive without her son.
 Like he really was all she knew she really had… Which makes sense if you take the money and property and power out of their equation.”

-Peter stretched his legs out on the stairs, and watched his feet as he rested his ankles on one step.
+William stretched his legs out on the stairs, and watched his feet as he rested his ankles on one step.

 “And their youth, too,” Agnes piped up.

 “Huh?”
-Peter turned his head to her.
+William turned his head to her.

 “Lose everything including your youth and you’ll see what little you have,” Agnes answered, “That kind of resonated with me.”